 Instructions for Reviewers

-We are happy to announce that on 20 June 2019 IEEE will integrate Publons’ Reviewer Recognition Service across all IEEE ScholarOne Manuscripts (S1M) sites.
+We are happy to announce that on 20 June 2019 IEEE has integrated Publons’ Reviewer Recognition Service across all IEEE ScholarOne Manuscripts (S1M) sites.

 This service allows tracking and verification of reviews by seamlessly integrating into the reviewer workflow.
 Reviewers can opt to receive recognition of their submitted review.
 S1M will then transfer a verified record of the review to their Publons profile when they opt in and create a free Publons account.